project8/AntFarm/README.md

 The script `switch_mode.py` should be used to change DAQ modes from the top pane of the DAQ session.

+In the top pane of the DAQ session, the directory containing the scripts is added to the path, so you can execute those scripts without specifying a path.

 To switch the DAQ mode to `off`:

-    > ./switch_mode.py off
+    > switch_mode.py off

 When switching the DAQ mode to `acquire`, you can optionally pass arguments to the `mantis_server`:

-    > ./switch_mode.py acquire [optional parameters for mantis_server]
+    > switch_mode.py acquire [optional parameters for mantis_server]

-When switching the DAQ mode to `rsync`, you need to specify a json file with the information about the destination:
+When switching the DAQ mode to `rsync`, you need to specify a json file with the information about the source and destination:

-    > ./switch_mode.py rsync [dest_info.json]
+    > switch_mode.py rsync [rsync_config.json]

+### Other notes

+* Two temporary files are created in the daq-session directory: `add_to_path.sh` and `status.json`.
+These should not be touched while a DAQ session is running.
+Once the DAQ session is stopped, removing/modifying the files will have no effect.